Is FM For You?

 - Be involved in building purchase and leasing negotiations

 - Keep occupants safe by ensuring fire safety systems, building codes etc. are up to date

-- Plan for emergencies and natural disasters
+- Plan for business continuity during emergencies and natural disasters

 - Oversee cleaning and maintenance contracts